 What strategies did you and your doctor use to overcome that?

 I started seeing a new doctor, who happens to be the doctor for the LA Kings, and he went over the basics of insulin with me and fine-tuned my insulin regimen.
-We reduced the amount of insulin and my glucose rose temporarily, but with my workout routine, I started to lose weight and my glucose numbers were improving.
+We reduced the amount of insulin and my blood glucose rose temporarily, but with my workout routine, I started to lose weight and my blood glucose numbers were improving.

 My doctor’s super dialed in and we’re joined at the hip.
 I get my bloodwork done every three months and we’ve monitored my progress to see how much insulin I really need.
 He also trusts me to make adjustments on my own.